-This report provides an overview of the results of air quality monitoring undertaken by daa at DAP and environs in Q1 2019.
+This report provides an overview of the results of air quality monitoring undertaken by daa at DAP and environs in Q3 2019.
 Air monitoring locations are listed in Table 1 and presented as Figure 1 of this report.

 The Ambient Air Quality Standards Regulations 2011 (the Regulations), S.I.
 No. 180 of 2011, implement EU Directive 2008/50/EC on Ambient Air Quality and Cleaner Air for Europe.
 The Regulations are referred to in this report for comparison purposes only.
 There is no requirement under the Regulations for individual companies or operators to carry out air monitoring.
 In Ireland, compliance with the Regulations is the responsibility of the Environmental Protection Agency (EPA), which is deemed to be the competent authority for the purpose of Directive 2008/50/EC.
 The EPA is required to submit an annual Air Quality report to the Minister of Communications, Climate Action and the Environment and to the European Commission.
 The latest EPA Report entitled: Air Quality in Ireland 2017, Key Indicators of Ambient Air Quality was published in 2018 and is available on the EPA website.

-The current location of the DAP air quality monitoring station adjacent to an increasingly active construction compound may have contributed to elevated readings of NO2 and PM10.
 The results of National Air Monitoring Programmes carried out by the EPA and local authorities and further information relating to air quality such as the Air Quality Index for Health can be found at www.epa.ie.